DataBiosphere/terra-test-runner/README.md

 }
 ```

-Now you can build and run your project with the new version of the plugin.
+Now you can build your project with the new version of the plugin.

 #### Publish to Artifactory